novakov-alexey-zz/freya/README.md

 In order to disable automatic deployment of Custom Resource Definition as well as OpenAPi schema, one can set false in `OperatorCfg.Crd#deployCrd = false`.
 Operator will expect to find CRD in K8s during the startup and won't try to deploy them, if CRD is not found.
-In this case, when CRD is not found nad deployCrd is to false, operator will fail and return failed `IO` value immediately.
+In this case CRD is not found and `deployCrd` is to `false`, operator will fail and return failed `IO` value immediately.

 ## Controller Helpers

 Both types of controllers can be constructed using helper as input parameter.
-Helper several useful properties and method to retrieve current resources for CRD or ConfigMap kinds.
+Helper has several useful properties and method to retrieve current resources for CRD or ConfigMap kinds.
 Although, the same functionality can be written within Operator code manually.